gvwilson/thirdbit/src/fiction/bear/index.md

 The prince frowned,
 trying to guess what the sergeant would think was the right thing to do.
-"They may have gone down the south road instead of straight home," he ventured.
+"They may have gone down the stern road instead of straight home," he ventured.
 "Send another couple of riders to look—it would be best if they didn't get home to find that they no longer have one."